mila-iqia/mila-docs/docs/Theory_cluster_slurm.rst

 jobs to the main controller and add your job to the queue.
 Jobs are of 2 types:
 *batch* jobs and *interactive* jobs.

-For practical examples of SLURM commands on the Mila cluster, see :ref:`Running your code`.
+For practical examples of Slurm commands on the Mila cluster, see :ref:`Running your code`.